charles-m-knox/finance-planner-tui/README.md

 - weekday sorting only sorts for Monday
 - when hitting Enter on a row, if there are other things selected, also select this row
 - change all refs to c.Reset to tcell.ColorReset
-- debug config.yml loading errors
-- create xdg config dir when loading configs
-- finish translations into english
-- allow disabling mouse support so that things can be copied (config propery, or even through a shortcut?)
+- allow disabling mouse support so that things can be copied (config property, or even through a shortcut?)
 - `ctrl+F` and `/` for search
 - Home and End keys should navigate to the top left & bottom right columns when already at the leftmost column/row
-- write debug logs to xdg cache dir
 - remind users that the Tab key is used for navigating through the results form
 - update help file to show actual keybindings
 - fix issue on mac with showing black on black in results page

 ## Warnings/disclaimers

 - The stability of this software is increasing as time goes on, but you should make reasonable efforts to double check the output of this program.
 - As with many of my personal projects, the code in this project contains a lot of experimental approaches to writing software that I might not otherwise have taken in a professional/serious environment.
 Please do not judge it in that regard.